From my bookshelf- The Four by Scott Galloway

 parenting skill, Abraham Maslow's self-actualization scheme to bear the onslaught

-of these not one but 4 Goliaths.
+of these, not one but four Goliaths.

 Few sentences which I loved Scott for----